sahrudaysherla/python-cheat-sheet/NumPy/README.md

 $ conda install numpy
 ```

-This cheat sheet acts as a intro to Python for data science. ***Contact me [here](https://twitter.com/JulianGaal) for typos or suggestions, and - of course - fork and tune it to your taste!***
+This cheat sheet acts as a intro to Python for data science.

 ## Index
 1. [Basics](#basics)